05/12/2017 | BEHIND THE DESIGN – THE AIRUSH FOIL SERIES

 CF- We work collectively on our products and even if there is a designated designer for a product, there are enough wild ideas flying around at any given time that it would be hard to frame any single person and what exactly they contributed.

 The idea behind the Mini Monster Convert is a convertible board that can be used from flat water to small surf as a standard board or you can attach the foil.
 It is the best board for a traveller who wants to ride in as many conditions as possible.

 The unique connection system has minimal drag when not in use, so when you are not using the foil, the board still functions very well as a normal planing hull.

 What are the biggest challenges in designing a foil?

-CF – From my side the biggest challenge is really understanding how people want to ride in the future.
-A lot of people are riding very slowly with big wings and short masts and then there are a big group of freeriders traveling at twice the speed and just blasting.
+CF – From my side, the biggest challenge is really understanding how people want to ride in the future.
+A lot of people are riding very slowly with big wings and short masts and then there are a big group of free-riders travelling at twice the speed and just blasting.
 This is before you even consider the possibility of crossover products between other sports, racing products and every other scenario.
 These are exciting times.